Whatsapp Icon

 For individuals battling cancer, the relationship between iron and cancer growth is intricate.
 Iron is essential for healthy cell growth, but it's also true that cancer cells can hijack iron to fuel their rapid growth.
 Thus, navigating iron intake becomes crucial.

-Iron-Rich Foods to Include
+Iron-rich foods to Include

 Vegetarian sources of iron are advantageous for cancer patients, given their nutritional profile and the additional benefits they offer.
 Some iron-rich vegetarian foods include: